PublicDomainRelease/MODFLOW-LGR/readme.txt

 readme.txt

-                      MODFLOW-LGR - Version: 1.1.02
+                      MODFLOW-LGR - Version: 1.2.0
-         Three-dimensional finite-difference ground-water flow model
+         Three-dimensional finite-difference groundwater flow model

 NOTE: Any use of trade, product or firm names is for descriptive purposes
       only and does not imply endorsement by the U.S. Government.

-This version of MODFLOW-LGR is packaged for personal computers using the Microsoft Windows XP or Vista operating systems.
+This version of MODFLOW-LGR is packaged for personal computers using one of the Microsoft Windows operating systems.
 An executable file for personal computers is provided as well as the source code.
+The executable file was created using the Intel Visual Fortran 11.1 and Microsoft Visual C++ .NET compilers.
 The source code can be compiled to run on other computers.

 IMPORTANT: Users should review the file mflgr.txt for a description of, and references for, this software.
 Users should also review the file release.txt, which describes changes that have been introduced into MODFLOW-LGR with each official release; these changes may substantially affect users.

-Instructions for installation, execution, and testing of MODFLOW-LGR are provided below.